dlkrishna/MERN-Project/README.md

-# MongoDB Express React NodeJS (MERN) Reference Implementation
+# MERN Sample Implementation (MongoDB Express React NodeJS)

 This is an example implementation of a restaurant review application using the Express, Node.JS, React and MongoDB (MERN) stack.